* Yuan breaches key level, drawing criticism from Trump

 By April Joyner

 While stocks pared losses in the last hour of trading to finish off their session lows, the benchmark S&P 500 fell about 3% to notch its biggest one-day percentage decline since Dec.
-4. The index has fallen for six straight sessions and is now about 6% below its record closing high on July 26.
+4. The decline amounted to a $766 billion paper loss for the index, according to Refinitiv data.
+The S&P 500 has fallen for six consecutive sessions and is now about 6% below its record closing high on July 26.